Eucommia Bark (Du Zhong)

 Beta-adrenergic blocking activity (BP mechanism)

-Greenway 2011 Study 2 demonstrated eucommia extract (0.5% w/v) reduced isoproterenol-stimulated lipolysis from 2.67 to 1.4 times buffer control (p<0.001) in human fat cell assay — indicating beta-adrenergic blocking activity.
-This is a NOVEL plant-based beta-blocker mechanism.
-Combined with NO enhancement, explains BP reduction observed in clinical trial.
+Eucommia extract (0.5% w/v) reduced isoproterenol-stimulated lipolysis from 2.67 to 1.4 times buffer control in a human fat cell assay — indicating beta-adrenergic blocking activity.
+This is a novel plant-based beta-blocker mechanism.
+Combined with NO enhancement, it explains the BP reduction observed in clinical trials.

 2